mmifs/team-profile-generator/README.md

 ## Usage

-To use the application, simply type node index.js while in the correct directory within gitbash shell.
+To use the application, simply type 'node index.js' while in the correct directory within gitbash shell.
 The application will prompt for the required information and the webpage will be created in the dist folder.
 A tutorial video can be found in the link below.